Updated Mar 03, 2026

 How do guest speakers expand learning opportunities?

 Industry speakers broaden horizons and make employability routes tangible.
-The most effective sessions are embedded: brief students on how the talk links to learning outcomes, set a simple pre-task to prime questions, and follow with a short applied activity or exemplar aligned to the assessment.
+The most effective sessions are embedded: brief students on how the talk links to learning outcomes, set a simple pre-task to prime questions, then follow with a short applied activity or exemplar aligned to the assessment.
 This converts inspiration into concrete understanding and skills.

 What challenges arise in course organisation and timetabling?